Efficient circuit compression by multiqudit entangling gates in linear optical quantum computation: Linear optical schemes for multi-level entangling operations

 After initialization, the qudits $1$ and $2$ are paired with the ancillary qudits $3$ and $4$ respectively, using a selective mode router (SMR) as shown in Fig.~\ref{fig:Gate_and_SMR}.
 The SMR features two input ports, labeled $A$ and $B$, and two output ports labeled $C$ and $D$.
 The qudits $1$ and $2$ are fed into the input ports $A$, while the ancilla qudits $3$ and $4$ are fed into the ports $B$ of the two SMRs, respectively.
 The action of the SMR on any two states $\ket{x}_A \ket{y}_B$, $x, y \in \lbrace0, 1,\ldots, d - 1 \rbrace$, input in ports $A$ and $B$ for a set of trigger mode indices $\mathcal{C}_i$, $i\in \lbrace 1, 2 \rbrace$ is given by

 where $\ket{\text{vac}}$ represents the vacuum state (no photon) and $\ket{x,y}_C$ denotes a two-photon state in the output port $C$ (same for port $D$).
 As can be seen, the SMR acts like a (partial) swap operation, exchanging the output ports if both of the input states correspond to trigger modes.
 In other cases it either acts like an identity transformation (when both $x, y\notin \mathcal{C}_i$) or we observe photon bunching (when either $x$ or $y\in \mathcal{C}_i$).

+A general optical implementation of the SMR in given in the Appendix \ref{appendix:SMR}.
+The SMR consists solely of an array of Mach-Zehnder interferometers, which are configured to swap the trigger modes of the input qudit and the ancillary qudit.
+As an example Fig.~\ref{fig:4D_SMR} demonstrates the action of an SMR for the set of trigger modes in the first qudit $\mathcal{C}_1 = \lbrace 1,3 \rbrace$ (corresponding to the example in Fig.~\ref{fig:QLOQ_description}(d)).
+The Mach-Zehnder interferometers (with the phase difference set to $\pi$) facilitate the swap operation between the trigger modes of the input qudit and the ancillary qudit.
+The remaining modes of the input qudit and the additional mode of the ancillary qudit pass as such.

-Its optical realization is given in the Appendix.
-After the action of the two SMRs we post-select on those cases in which each output port emits only a single photon (see Appendix for details).
+After the action of the two SMRs we post-select on those cases in which each output port emits only a single photon.
 The bunching events constitute a failure, leading to a probabilistic nature of our realization.
+Following Eq.~\eqref{eq:smr_operation}, the probability of a successful SMR operation (i.e. no bunching of photons) is $1/2$ (for more details see Appendix \ref{appendix:SMR}).

 Following the action of SMR, we implement unitary transformations $O_1$ and $O_2$ independently on the ancillary systems $3$ and $4$ which map them onto a two dimensional subspace.
-This mapping can be implemented deterministically (following Reck and Clements multiport interferometer constructions~\cite{RZB94, WPB16}) conditioned on the fact that the initial quantum state is known (for more details see the Appendix).
-Following the action of $O_i$, $i\in\{1,2\}$, the states of the input-ancilla pairs are given as
+This mapping can be implemented deterministically (following Reck and Clements multiport interferometer constructions~\cite{RZB94, WPB16}) conditioned on the fact that the initial quantum state is known (for more details see the Appendix \ref{appendix:unitaries}).
+Following the action of $O_1$ and $O_2$, the states of the input-ancilla pairs are given as

 which constitutes an input-ancilla entangled state.
 Furthermore, it should be noted that when $k_1,k_2 = 1$, $O_1$ and $O_2$ act as an identity transformation.

 Afterwards, we implement a Hadamard gate on the ancilla qudit $4$.
 Following this, the final joint state of all the $4$ qudits is